The Best Mac App to Block Distracting Websites and Apps

 And what if you share the same computer with your children?
 Then you need to log out and log in every time you pass the laptop to each other.
 Some of us just don’t need those complications and wish there was an easier way.
 Luckily, there is.

 A full-featured, third-party distraction blocker app or service will give you a lot of control over your Mac device.
+If all you’re looking to do is get rid of annoying advertisements, check out the best ad blockers guide from Comparitech.

 Which 3rd party app should I choose?